zju3dv/4K4D/readme.md

 # Now run the following command to render some output
 evc -t test -c configs/exps/l3mhet/l3mhet_${expname}.yaml,configs/specs/spiral.yaml
 ```
-[`configs/specs/spiral.yaml`](configs/specs/spiral.yaml): please check this file for more details, it's a collection of config to tell the dataloader and visualizer to generate a spiral path by interpolating the given cameras
+[`configs/specs/spiral.yaml`](configs/specs/spiral.yaml): please check this file for more details, it's a collection of configs to tell the dataloader and visualizer to generate a spiral path by interpolating the given cameras

 ### Running 3DGS+T